George-Sucuzhanay/past_practice_projects/Projects/README.md

 # Current Project: Personal Profile Website
-With guidance from America on Tech TECH360 Peer Mentors
+With Guidance from America on Tech TECH360 Peer Mentors